UWTMGIS/TGIS504_Wi21/lab-1b/Lab1b-instructions.md

 ### Step 1: Initialize the map and add data

 Imagine you are part of a team that manages health and safety for the Tacoma Public Libraries.
 One important part of your preparedness mandate is to know which hospital is closes to each library in case there is an emergency at one of the library facilities.
-Steps [## through ##] of this lab will walk you through making a map of libraries and hospitals; then, when a user clicks on a library, the map will show which hospital is nearest.
+Steps 1-3 of this lab will walk you through making a map of libraries and hospitals; then, when a user clicks on a library, the map will show which hospital is nearest.

 To initialize a Mapbox GL JS map, add the following script to your javascript.js file.
 Be sure to replace `accessToken}` with your own personal Mapbox access token: